 The pillbox that the buds are housed in is, as mentioned above, not just for storage.
 It is the charging hub and a method for turning the headset on and off.
 Once the headset is charged, open the box and the pairing process begins, and by the time you've put one earbud in you should hear confirmation that you are 'connected'.
 Once you're finished, place the earbuds back in the box, close the lid, and the headset is switched off.
 The box is sturdy and tough, easily handling some accidental drops both inside and outside so you can have confidence in it - a plus given the $100 / £100 price tag.

-Razer Hammerhead True Wireless review: Performance
+Razer Hammerhead True Wireless: Performance

 At its core, the Razer Hammerhead True Wireless headset is a quality Bluetooth headset, that's also great for media, music and games.
 This is centered on its ability to provide excellent audio quality to your ears, while having a brilliant mic.
 The latter is particularly astonishing considering the buds are very small and thus the microphone capacity is further away from your mouth than on other phone call-dedicated Bluetooth headsets.
 Every call was clear and crisp on the incoming audio, with outgoing audio loud and precise too.
 Even out walking on busy roads with traffic or in busy social places, a volume change was all that was needed to make and receive clear and effective calls.

-A note must also be made about the underlying, general sound and audio quality which feeds the excellence described above: in essence, the True Wireless buds have an astounding sound for a pair of tiny earphones.
+A note must also be made about the underlying, general sound and audio quality that feeds the excellence described above: in essence, the True Wireless buds have an astounding sound for a pair of tiny earphones.
 The range is great, with singing trebles and higher notes, and even deep basses.
 The bass isn't going to be as strong as other media-focused over-ear headphones but the 13mm drivers in each bud do a lot of heavy lifting.
 However, when using it to enjoy its terrific audio quality - listening to music or watching videos - the Bluetooth signal did have a tendency to drop out occasionally.
 Considering this is the method of connection that the headset both lives and dies on, it's quite frustrating.
 Overall though it was one of the strongest and most reliable headsets we tested.
 This alone makes it worthy of being discussed as one of the best Bluetooth headsets going right now.

 The battery life is good, but not spectacular: we got about three and a half hours of constant use out of them, nearly four.
 That's fine for using them as a pair of headphones but when using them as just a Bluetooth headset, you can easily get many more hours out of them.
 They're great for a regular short-to-medium commute, and they're very easy to charge, too.